Chile

 Almost Sufficient

-The two relatively new Mejillones units that only became fully operational in 2019 will be retired in 2024 and retrofitted to operate with fossil gas.
-While considered a “transition fuel” by the Chilean government, gas is still a fossil fuel that needs to be phased out— so Chile need to be careful when repurposing the plants as it can create a carbon lock-in and risks being left with stranded assets.
+While considered a “transition fuel” by the Chilean government, fossil gas is still a fossil fuel that the CAT estimates needs to be completely phased out by 2035 to remain on a global 1.5°C pathway, so Chile must be careful when repurposing its coal-fired plants to gas, as this could create either a carbon lock-in - or a risk of being left with stranded assets.

 Full policies and action analysis can be found here.